Welcome...... to my website.

 are very desirable.

-Possible research projects range from making technical developments to the QMC algorithms to performing first-principles studies of two-dimensional materials using both QMC and density functional theory methods.
+Research projects range from making technical developments to the QMC algorithms to performing first-principles studies of two-dimensional materials using both QMC and density functional theory methods.

 Information about the formal procedure for applying for postgraduate study can be found on Lancaster University's postgraduate study webpages.
 For informal enquiries, please email me.